caiocezart/docker-node-ci/README.md

 ## Introduction

-This repository contains instructions on how to build a NodeJS container application using docker multi-stage build and also uses TravisCI as example of CI pipeline.
+This repository contains instructions on how to build a NodeJS container application using docker multi-stage build and also uses TravisCI as example of a CI pipeline.

 ### NodeJS

 ### Multi-stage build

-This example will:
+The multi-stage build will help on having a minimal final container image containing only required files to run the application.

+Stages:

+- build
-- install all necessary npm packages, run tests
+  - install all necessary npm packages including dev ones
+  - run linting
+  - generate a file with the latest git commit hash
+  - generate a file with the application version
+  - run tests
+  - clear dev npm packages
+- final
-- copy over the `npm_modules` folder and the node start point file `server.js`
+  - copy `npm_modules` folder
+  - copy `server.js` file (entry point)
+  - copy routes files
+  - copy info files

 ### TravisCI